Google スプレッドシートとGitLabの連携イメージ

 "Issue IID" → Use output

-By using the output obtained in the trigger action, it can detect fluctuating values each time the flow is activated!
+By using the output obtained in the trigger action, it can detect changing values each time the flow is triggered!

-For more details about the output, please see here.
+For more details on output, please see here.

 __wf_reserved_inherit